 Statement of Purpose

 Everyone finds it challenging to write a statement of purpose.
 However, if you start early, give it a lot of thought and receive feedback from faculty in your department, you can develop a strong statement that will increase your chances for admission.
-It may also be helpful to have a career counselor from Career Services review your work.
+It may also be helpful to have a career counselor from Career Development Center review your work.

 General guidelines to remember: